 Be careful with special or non-ascii characters in your passphrase:

-• Borg processes the passphrase as unicode (and encodes it as utf-8), so it does not have problems dealing with even the strangest characters.
+- Borg processes the passphrase as unicode (and encodes it as utf-8), so it does not have problems dealing with even the strangest characters. - BUT: that does not necessarily apply to your OS / VM / keyboard configuration.